ramomar1992/ramomar1992.github.io/Amman-Code-201/read04.md

 ## HTML Links

-The web realies on linking to other sites or web pages on the same site.
-Therefore, we need an element to link to other wep pages, which is the \<a> element.
+The web relies on linking to other sites or web pages on the same site.
+Therefore, we need an element to link to other web pages, which is the \<a> element.

 ### The link element

-It contains of to openeing and closing tags.
-The openning tag has to take `href:` attribute.
-This attribut tells the browser where to go when the user ckick on it.
-Also, we must write a leable link text between the openning and the closing tag, which is going to be the text that will appear to the user to till them where they go.
-But, before we dive deeper on what we can link to, lets talk about addresses.
+It contains both opening and closing tags.
+The opening tag has to take the `href:` attribute.
+This attribute tells the browser where to go when the user clicks on it.
+We must also write a liable link text between the opening and the closing tag, which will be the text that will appear to the user to tell them where they go.
+But, before we dive deeper on what we can link to, let us talk about addresses.

 #### Absolute adress

-When we want to link to a web page that is not on our site, we have to provide the full address which called absolute address.
-We have to write the hyper text protocol and the world wide web accronym, then we specify the domain and the rest of the path to the dsesired page.
+When we want to link to a web page that is not on our site, we must provide the full address, which is called absolute address.
+We have to write the hypertext protocol and the world wide web acronym, and then we specify the domain and the rest of the path to the desired page.

 ```html